theKnownUknown/finchron/README.md

 --------------------
 ?
 What would you like to do? › - Use arrow-keys.
 Return to submit.
+❯   Create a new task
-❯   View all tasks
+    View all tasks
+    View a specific task
+    Update/Add a dependency for a task
-    Create a new task
+    Create a new matter
+    View all matters
+    View audit trail for a matter
+    Run a task on a matter
     Quit
 ```